 Portable Air Coolers

-Portable air coolers are permitted in non-air-conditioned residence halls (Barton, Lundgren, Taft, Van Doren, Allen, Leonard, and Shelden).
+Portable air coolers are permitted in non-air-conditioned residence halls (Barton, Lundgren, Taft, Van Doren, Leonard, and Shelden).
 All portable air coolers should not exceed 350 watts.
 Limit one portable air cooler per resident.
 Portable air coolers should not require ventilation through a window.
 Both portable air coolers should be plugged into a single power strip with a self-contained circuit breaker.
 The power strip must have a minimum rating of ETL and a maximum 15 amp self-contained circuit breaker.

 Adding your personal touches to your room/suite will help to make it your own.
 We encourage you to display decorations, posters, or pictures as long as they do not deface or damage the surface or structure of the room/suite.
 Do not use tacks or nails in the walls, bookcases, doors, desks, or beds, but rather use poster putty or poster tape provided at the beginning of the year.
 Keep in mind that curtain rods or blind rods will not support the weight of plants.
 You may use additional furniture of your own in your room/suite as long as your roommate(s)/suitemate(s) agree to this arrangement.
 Due to limited storage space, no University furniture may be removed from resident rooms/suites.
 Carpet tape is difficult to remove and destroys the tiles.
 Please do not use this on your room/suite carpet.